 Replace WordPress Logo

-On the Visual Tweaks tab, look for the Admin Bar section.
+On the Admin tab, look for the Admin Bar section.
 This is where you will find the input to replace the WordPress logo with your own image.

 Click the Choose Logo button and select the logo you want to use in your WordPress Media Library.
 You can select an existing image or upload your own at this time.
 Save your settings once you have selected your new replacement logo and the change will take effect immediately.
 Whatever image you have chosen to use will immediately replace the WordPress logo in the admin bar.